 STIR markets were, as usual, correct in their 43% chance of a 25 bps rate cut (from 1.25% to 1%) recently.
 In the Sept.
 26 meeting, the Swiss National (SNB) indicated its preparedness to intervene in the FX market and further rate cuts in the coming quarters.

 The central bank's new Chair (Schlegel) said they "cannot rule out negative rates."
-Finally, the September CPI came in weak at 0.8%, against the expected year-on-year 1.1%.
+Finally, the October CPI came in weak at 0.6% (another poor result, as for the September data).

 Still, the Swiss franc can strengthen during geopolitical tensions like a worsening Middle East crisis.